 Instead of paying money directly back to the lender each month, the Smith Maneuver lets the borrower buy appreciating assets such as stocks, bonds, ETFs and mutual funds.
 This is especially useful for people who don’t usually have excess cash flow each month.
 The investor gains the benefits of compounding returns.
 To understand the power of compounding, use our Compound Interest Calculator to see how seemingly small deposits today can eventually add up into something big.

 As described above, paying mortgage interest on a conventional mortgage for a principal residence does not provide much by way of tax benefit in Canada.
 However, with the Smith Maneuver, the mortgage interest is converts into investment loan interest.
 Interest paid on loans used for investmenting is tax-deductible.
 The refunds can pay down the mortgage faster while simultaneously increasing the upper HELOC limit.
 The money can also go toward a home renovation or travel.

 3. The Smith Maneuver is legal in Canada

 The Smith Maneuver is entirely legal if applied correctly.
-The government has clear guidelines on what can and cannot be claimed as a tax deduction on your tax returns.
+The government has clear guidelines on what you can and cannot claim as a tax deduction on your tax returns.
 The beauty of the Smith Maneuver is that it takes one set of non tax-deductible interest and simply converts to tax efficient interest.
-It is advisable to keep all receipts of any investments made just to ensure that you have a clean paper trail that you can show to the Canada Revenue Agency (CRA) in the event of an audit.
+Naturally, keep all receipts of any investments made just to ensure that you have a clean paper trail that you can show to the Canada Revenue Agency (CRA) in the event of an audit.